corsen2000/vim-mode-tutor/tour.md

   o             o       o           o   o
   o o o o o o o o       o o o o o o o   o
                                        End

+## Moving vertically
+* H -> top of the screen
+* M -> middle of the screen
+* L -> bottom of the screen

+Try using these commands to move around the screen.
+Keep in mind these commands move around the current visible screen area, not the file.

+## Moving horizontally
+* 0 -> start of the line
+* ^ -> first none blank character of the line
+* $ -> last character of the line

+Try using these commands on the line below.

+    This line will help try out the 0, ^ and $ commands.

+## Moving by words
+* w -> move to the beginning of the next word
+* W -> move to the beginning of the next word ignoring non space character

+Try moving through this setence and check-out the difference in w and W.

+* e -> move to the end of the next wordl
+* E -> move to the end of the next word ignoring non space character

+Try moving through this sentence and check-out the difference in e and E.

+* b -> move to the beginning of the previous word
+* B -> move to the beginning of the previous word ignoring non space characters

 ## Delete the extra letters in the sentence
 * x -> delete character at the cursor